mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 Emily:
 - I updated my PDF generator function.
 It adds the generated unique prescriber code in the PDF and as the PDF name

+Joe:
+- Completed code to convert Excel file to a 2D array
+- Completed dictionary that converts Licensing College to their respective websites
+- Planning to make a database equivalent of the function

 Lance:
 - Completed the web scraping scripts for Saskatchewan and Manitoba.